rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 Status:

 - 204: Contributor was removed successfully
+- 400: If you try to remove the owner of the project
 - 401: The authentication token was not provided or was invalid
 - 403: The user is not the owner of the project
 - 404: The requested project was not found